CaptainCrunchTaco/TacoTweets/README.md

  * [x] Required: User can click a “Compose” icon in the Action Bar on the top right
  * [x] Required: User can then enter a new tweet and post this to twitter
  * [x] Required: User is taken back to home timeline with new tweet visible in timeline
+ * [x] Optional: Links in tweets are clickable and will launch the web browser
+ * [x] Optional: User can see a counter with total number of characters left for tweet
+ * [x] Optional Advanced: User can refresh tweets timeline by pulling down to refresh (i.e pull-to-refresh)
+ * [x] Optional Advanced: User can open the twitter app offline and see last loaded tweets

 Notes:

 Did a silly thing and spent an hour looking for a bug.
 Turned out I forgot to initialize the client #yep

-Video coming soon!
+Icon deviates from Material Design.
+Ok with it for now since it seems to draw attention away from other apps.
+Color scheme how ever needs to be revisited.

+For future updates:
+- Add logout feature
+- Clean up UI
+- Add more features like reply, favorite, retweet

+A video of the app via YouTube: https://www.youtube.com/watch?v=ImfO_Cn8azQ&feature=youtu.be